stfc/PSyclone/doc/dynamo0p3.rst

 Field Vector
 ++++++++++++

-Depending on the function space a field lives on the field data at a point can be a scalar or a vector (see :ref:`dynamo0.3-function-space` for the list of scalar and vector function spaces).
+Depending on the function space a field lives on, the field data at a point can be a scalar or a vector (see :ref:`dynamo0.3-function-space` for the list of scalar and vector function spaces).
 There is an additional option which specifies whether the data itself is vector